 The clurichaun appears in Neil Gaiman’s comic series The Sandman and its spin-off series The Dreaming.
 Although the character maintains the tradition of constant drunkenness, he is described as a tall, elegant blond fairy.

 W.B.
-Yeats dedicates a section of his book Fairy and Folk Tales of the Irish Peasantry to fairies, where he writes, “The Cluricaun, (Clobhair-ceann, in O’Kearney) makes himself drunk in gentlemen’s cellars.
+Yeats dedicates a section of his book Fairy and Folk Tales of the Irish Peasantry to fairies, where he writes, “The Clurichaun, (Clobhair-ceann, in O’Kearney) makes himself drunk in gentlemen’s cellars.
 Some suppose he is merely the Lepracaun on a spree.
 He is almost unknown in Connaught and the north.”

-Other blogs that might interest you:
+Other Irish blogs and stories that might interest you: